Oxycodone and Hydrocodone – How They Differ and Side Effects

 Where is Oxycodone and Hydrocodone Used?

 Usually, people use Oxycodone to treat moderate to severe level of pain.
 Additionally, People under this prescription may take it with the doctor’s instruction and discontinue it upon the doctor’s advice.
 Furthermore, one should not take it like the over-the-counter pain relievers.

 Patients also use Hydrocodone to treat moderate to severe level of pain.
 Similarly, doctors prescribe it to patients with chronic pain, injury problem or have undergone surgery.
-Accordingly, you should only take this medicine with the doctor’s advice because it could lead to one’s addiction.
+Accordingly, one should only take this medicine with the doctor’s advice because it could lead to one’s addiction.
 In addition, people taking Hydrocodone will more likely develop dependency than those taking Oxycodone because it is an abused opioid.

 Drug Class and How it Works

 Meanwhile, during the fall of 2014, studies have categorized these drugs with different drug schedules.
 The drug schedule is the number they assign to a particular medicine, chemical or substance.
 This number shows the chances this substance will be abused as well as its acceptance for medical purposes.
 As a result, they classify both these medicines as schedule II drugs, because they have the possibility of abuse.

 Firstly, they may combine the drugs with other pain reliever medicines or chemicals.
 Pure Oxycodone has the brand name, Oxycontin.
 Additionally, this medicine is available in pill or tablet form and patients take it orally every 12 hours.
 These pills come in different doses, and patient‘s dose depends entirely on the level of pain felt.